REVIEW: The Alpina Alpiner Automatic

 “The domed grey sunburst finish dial is one of my favorite features of this watch.”

 The watch is light at 71.9 grams, on the strap.
 It also comes on a bracelet, which is heavier, of course.
 I prefer the strap, which is black or brown depending on the version you choose.
-The grey dial (shown) comes with a light brown genuine leather strap that has been printed alligator pattern, with off-white stitching.
+The gray dial (shown) comes with a light brown genuine leather strap that has been printed alligator pattern, with off-white stitching.

 The case features a polished, fixed bezel, as well as polished lug edges and crown.
 The rest of the case has brushed surfaces.

 The back of the case is solid and screws down.
-It has an engraving of the iconic Alpina “3 summits” symbol, representing the Jungfrau, the Monch and the Eiger.
+It has an engraving of the iconic Alpina “3 summits” symbol, representing the Jungfrau, the Monch, and the Eiger.
 The Alpine brand signature since 1883.

 Water-resistance is 50 meters.

 While Alpina does make in-house manufacture movements; this model utilizes a self-winding Sellita SW 200 (which is comparable to an ETA 2824).
 It beats at 4Hz, has 26 jewels, has a 38-hour power reserve.
 Functions include hours, minutes, seconds and date.
 It would be nice to see future iterations of the Alpiner Automatic with Alpina’s manufacture caliber.
 But it is important to note, like with all ubiquitous movements, it is advantageous not just in keeping the purchase price low — but also the service price as well.
 Unlike a proprietary manufacture movement, any watchmaker can service this.

 The Alpina Alpiner tastefully blends a bit of the classic 1950s vibe, into a modern timepiece, equipped with a reliable and easy to maintenance caliber, all at a reasonable price – $1,395.
 (Ref.
 AL-525VG4E6)